Cherif Ndiaye

-Cherif Ndiaye (born 23 January 1996) is a Senegalese footballer who plays as a forward for Turkish club Adana Demirspor on loan from the Chinese club Shanghai Port.
+Pape Cherif Ndiaye (born 23 January 1996) is a Senegalese professional footballer who plays as a forward for Süper Lig club Samsunspor and the Senegal national team.

-Professional career
+Club career

 Ndiaye joined Waasland-Beveren from the Senegalese club Grand Yoff FC.
 He made his debut for Waasland-Beveren in a 1–0 loss on 21 January 2017 to K.V.
 Oostende.